-\Note - Following an assessment on the relative installation costs and risks of injury during the installation of the basic barbed wire system, pre-wrapped outrigger brackets shall now be used as the standard method of protecting a pole that requires basic or enhanced anti-climbing protection.
+Note - Following an assessment on the relative installation costs and risks of injury during the installation of the basic barbed wire system, pre-wrapped outrigger brackets shall now be used as the standard method of protecting a pole that requires basic or enhanced anti-climbing protection.

-3.1.4.
-Table of Guard Types to be Applied to Stays:-
+3.1.5.
+Table of Anti-climbing Guard Types Applied to Stays:-

-Type of Support Near to obstacle High risk area Type of Guard
+Type of Support High risk area Type of Guard

-Single or more then and and in No No None required
+Single or more than one and not in No None required

-Single or more than one and not in No Yes
+such a position as to facilitate

-such a position as to facilitate climbing Yes No Fit barbed wire
+climbing Fit barbed wire anti

-CHILDING Yes Yes anti climbing
+Climbing Yes climbing guard above

-No No guard above
+No obstacle

-More than one and in such a position No Yes obstacle
+More than one and in such a position

-to facilitate climbing Yes No
+to facilitate climbing

-Yes Yes
+Yes